WHAT IS VC TONE ® ANHYDROUS VITAMIN C 20% GEL

 More importantly, evidence indicates that ultrafine microcrystalline vitamin C in an anhydrous vehicle can stimulate collagen synthesis.
-In a 2006 study published in the Journal of Cosmetic Dermatology, Dr Geoffrey K. Heber and co-workers study the effects of 20 – 23% ultrafine microcrystalline anhydrous vitamin C on the collagen synthesis in the sections of human skin.
-The researchers found an increased production of both type I and type III collagen (both of these types of collagen are important for youthful skin).
+In a 2006 study published in the Journal of Cosmetic Dermatology, Dr. Geoffrey K. Heber and co-workers study the effects of 20 – 23% ultrafine microcrystalline anhydrous vitamin C on the collagen synthesis in the sections of human skin.
+The researchers found increased production of both type I and type III collagen (both of these types of collagen are important for youthful skin).

 VITAMIN C DERIVATIVES

-Another solution is to use of vitamin C derivatives, which may provide skin benefits similar to the unmodified vitamin C (L-ascorbic acid) but tend to be more stable and less irritating.
+Another solution is to use vitamin C derivatives, which may provide skin benefits similar to unmodified vitamin C (L-ascorbic acid) but tend to be more stable and less irritating.
 Unfortunately, vitamin C derivatives have limitations of their own.
 While a number of vitamin C derivatives appear promising as collagen boosters, more studies are needed to definitively determine which ones are as effective as vitamin C itself.
 Also, due to variation in individual skin biochemistry some people who respond to vitamin C do not respond to its derivatives and vice versa.

 VC TONE 20% ANHYDROUS VITAMIN C 20% GEL COMBO

 The best of both worlds – Anhydrous Vitamin C 20% Gel.
 There is some evidence that combining water-soluble and oil-soluble forms of vitamin C may provide synergistic skin benefits through broader antioxidant protection and better penetration.
-However, combining high concentrations of oil and water-soluble active ingredients is often technically difficult using typical skin care vehicles.
-Fortunately, in the case of vitamin C, some anhydrous vehicles allow combining high potency vitamin C with its oil-soluble derivatives while providing the extra stability of water-free base.
-For example, one can combine L-ascorbic acid (water soluble) and tetrahexyldecyl ascorbate (oil-soluble) in an anhydrous vehicle.
+However, combining high concentrations of oil and water-soluble active ingredients is often technically difficult using typical skincare vehicles.
+Fortunately, in the case of vitamin C, some anhydrous vehicles allow combining high potency vitamin C with its oil-soluble derivatives while providing the extra stability of the water-free base.
+For example, one can combine L-ascorbic acid (water-soluble) and tetrahexyldecyl ascorbate (oil-soluble) in an anhydrous vehicle.
 A study of such a formula, conducted by Drs Fitzpatrick and Rostan, was published in Dermatological Surgery (a peer-reviewed journal) in 2002.
 The researchers used a combination of L-ascorbic acid and tetrahexyldecyl ascorbate in anhydrous polysilicon gel base applied to one-half of the face vs. inactive polysilicon gel base applied to the opposite side.
 The researchers concluded that the formulation produced “clinically visible and statistically significant improvement in wrinkling when used topically for 12 weeks” and that “the improvement correlated with biopsy evidence of new collagen formation.”

 While many biocompatible organic vehicles may be used as an anhydrous base (e.g. glycerin), the best results seem to be obtained either with siloxanes/polysilicon or a mixture of oil and emulsifying wax.
-Siloxanes and polysilicon are related silicon-containing organic compounds often used as skin protectants.
-They appear particularly effective in forming an anhydrous film that protects the skin surface from irritation, oxidation, and other offences.
+Siloxanes and polysilicon are related to silicon-containing organic compounds often used as skin protectants.
+They appear particularly effective in forming an anhydrous film that protects the skin surface from irritation, oxidation, and other offenses.
 The mixture of oil and emulsifying wax is another anhydrous alternative, which, in one laboratory study, appeared to be even more effective than the polysilicon vehicle.
-More research is needed to determine optimal anhydrous vehicle for real-life use as well as to compare various regular and anhydrous vitamin C formulas head-to-head.
+More research is needed to determine an optimal anhydrous vehicle for real-life use as well as to compare various regular and anhydrous vitamin C formulas head-to-head.